nikoladevelops/godot-blast-bullets-2d/README.md

 # Simple set up explanation
 The mandatory properties that you need to set for `BlockBulletsData2D` are: `transforms` and `all_bullet_speed_data`.

 The `transforms` property requires an array of `Transform2D`, where each entry determines the position and rotation of a bullet.
-The rotation of each transform determines the direction of the corresponding bullet, but only if the amount of transforms is the same amount of `BulletSpeedData` instances provided in `all_bullet_speed_data`.
+The rotation of each transform determines the direction of the corresponding bullet, but only if the amount of transforms is the same amount of `BulletSpeedData2D` instances provided in `all_bullet_speed_data`.

-`all_bullet_speed_data` expects an array of `BulletSpeedData`, each defining the properties `acceleration`, `speed`, and `max_speed`.
-You can create this array easily using the provided static method `BulletSpeedData.generate_random_data()`.
-Ensure that the number of `BulletSpeedData` instances matches the number of `Transform2D` entries to maintain individual bullet directions.
+`all_bullet_speed_data` expects an array of `BulletSpeedData2D`, each defining the properties `acceleration`, `speed`, and `max_speed`.
+You can create this array easily using the provided static method `BulletSpeedData2D.generate_random_data()`.
+Ensure that the number of `BulletSpeedData2D` instances matches the number of `Transform2D` entries to maintain individual bullet directions.
 Otherwise, all bullets will share the same direction determined by `data.block_rotation_radians`, moving as a block for better performance.

 # Documentation
 <details>